MahdiAll99/MEDimage/docs/tutorials.rst

     This demo is a step by step guide to process and extract features for a single scan using ``MEDimage``.
-We try in this demo to cover all the possible use cases of the package and its subpackages from the first steps of processing until the last steps of features extraction. we process the scan, initialize the ``MEDimage`` class, process the imaging data and extract features.
+We try in this demo to cover all the possible use cases of the package and its subpackages from the first steps of processing until the last steps of features extraction. we process the scan, initialize the ``MEDscan`` class, process the imaging data and extract features.
 So this demo is perfect to learn how to use ``MEDimage`` for single scan features extraction.

     The demo is an interactive Colab notebook and is directly accessible here: |Glioma_demo_image_badge|